 Because Kentucky has state regulations at least as restrictive as federal regulations including those suggested by the Conference of Radiation Control Program Directors, the Nuclear Regulatory Commission grants the state regulatory oversight of all Atomic Energy Act activities in Kentucky, except federal facilities and certain special nuclear material.

-The Radiation Health Program licenses, registers and certifies all uses of radiation, conducts inspections, reviews and validates environmental surveillance data, manages compliance activity and administers the stat emergency response to radiological incidents and emergencies.
+The Radiation Health Program licenses, registers and certifies all uses of radiation, conducts inspections, reviews and validates environmental surveillance data, manages compliance activity and administers the state emergency response to radiological incidents and emergencies.
 The branch is equipped to respond to these events 24 hours a day.

 The Radiation Health Program reviews and validates all data related to the Maxey Flats disposal site currently undergoing court-ordered Superfund remediation.